CodePushGo/website/src/content/blog/en/apple-policy-updates-for-capacitor-apps-2025.md

 ### OTA Update Rules

 Over-the-air (OTA) updates must adhere to strict protocols to stay in line with App Store policies.
 Developers should use **end-to-end encryption** for all update transmissions to protect user data.
-Capgo’s implementation ensures these standards are met while delivering strong performance.
+CodePushGo’s implementation ensures these standards are met while delivering strong performance.

 ### Security Standards